 A safeguarding complaint involving a member of staff must be reported to the Headteacher immediately.
-Where there are concerns about the Headteacher or Principal, this should be referred to the Chair of Governors.
-(KCSIE 2018: pg 12)
+Where there are concerns/allegations about the Headteacher or Principal, this should be referred to the Chair of Governors, Chair of the Management Committee or Proprietor of an Independent School as appropriate.
+In the event of allegations of abuse being made against the Headteacher, where the Headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the Designated Officer(s) at the local authority.
+(KCSIE 2019)

-Consultation without delay with the Designated Officer Tel 424 6316 will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the DO.
-All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure www.southtyneside.gov.uk
+Consultation without delay with the Designated Officer Jean Hughes, Tel: 0191 424 7340 will determine what action follows.
+A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the Designated Officer.
+All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure.